 What about financial aid?

 Although very limited, there is a variety of financial aid available.
-If you are applying for Fellowships, the deadline for the application is December 15th.
+If you are applying for Fellowships through the Graduate Online Application, the deadline to submit your application is December 15th.
+The Luskin School also provides a number of Schoolwide Fellowships to current students in the MSW program.
 In addition, the Department has stipends for MSW students through the CALSWEC and UCCF Child Welfare programs, CALSWEC Mental Health, Geriatric Social Work Education Center and through a few of the agencies it uses for field placements.
 The application for stipends are sent to all admitted MSW students.
 For doctoral students, there are various sources of financial aid including fellowships, tuition waivers, and research and teaching assistantships.

 What sort of career will the MSW prepare me for?